Blog

 The pupil is a dark opening situated in the focal point of the iris that permits light to strike the retina.

-For those among us who are photographers, you will probably be interested in this analogy that you can think of the pupil as the lens aperture (how much the lens opens) and the iris as the F-Stop (the mechanism which controls the aperture).
+For those among us who are photographers, you will probably be interested in this analogy that you can think of the pupil as the lens aperture (how much the lens opens) and the iris as the F-Stop (the mechanism that controls the aperture).
 So when light hits your eye, it passes through the cornea and is intersected with the iris.
 The iris determines how much of an F-Stop setting is necessary and then that amount of light is passed to the pupil, which accepts that amount of light.

 The Retina

 More specifically, it converts light into electrical signals and then sends these signals to the brain for visual recognition.
-Using our camera analogy, it would be similar to the camera sensor which acts as the CPU to determine the amount of light, colors and dimensions and then translates that to neural impulses.
+Using our camera analogy, it would be similar to the camera sensor, which acts as the CPU to determine the amount of light, colors, and dimensions and then translates that to neural impulses.

 Just like the neurons in the brain, the retina contains layers of nerve cells interconnected by synapses.
 Some of these cells are light-sensing cells and are called photoreceptor cells, which convert light into electrical signals